Mycoplasma Infections (Mycoplasma pneumoniae)

 United States

 Researchers estimate that more than 2 million cases of M pneumoniae infections occur annually.
-M pneumoniae causes approximately 20% of community-acquired pneumonias that require hospitalization and an even greater proportion of those that do not require hospitalization.
+M pneumoniae causes approximately 20% of CAPs that require hospitalization and an even greater proportion of those that do not require hospitalization.
 M pneumoniae may exist endemically in large urban areas.
-Epidemics occur every 3-7 years, with the incidence varying considerably from year to year.
-Slow spread throughout households is common, with a mean incubation period of 20-23 days.
-Disease tends to not be seasonal, except for a slight increase in late summer and early fall.
-[1]
+Disease tends not to be seasonal, except for a slight increase in late summer and early fall.
+[5] Epidemics occur every 3-7 years, with the incidence varying considerably from year to year.
+Spread of infection throughout households is common, although person-to-person transmission is slower than for many other common bacterial respiratory tract infections; close contact appears necessary.
+The mean incubation period is 20-23 days.
+The organism may persist in the respiratory tract for several months, and sometimes for years in patients who are immunosuppressed, after initial infection.
+[12]

 International

-M pneumoniae infections occur both endemically and in cyclic epidemics in Japan and several European countries, similar to what occurs in the United States.
-Less information is available for tropical or polar countries; however, based on seroprevalence studies, the disease also occurs in these regions, suggesting that climate and geography are not important determinants in the epidemiology of M pneumoniae infections.
-[1]
+M pneumoniae infections occur both endemically and in cyclic epidemics in Japan and several European countries, similar to the pattern seen in the United States.
+Less information is available for tropical or polar countries; however, based on seroprevalence studies, the disease also occurs in these regions.
+[5]

 Mortality/Morbidity

 As the term walking pneumonia implies, the great majority of M pneumoniae respiratory tract infections are mild and self-limited, although administration of antimicrobials hastens clinical resolution.
-Hospitalization is sometimes necessary, but recovery is almost always complete and without sequelae.
-Studies have indicated that M pneumoniae is second only to Streptococcus pneumoniae as a cause of bacterial pneumonia that requires hospitalization in elderly adults.
-[9] Subclinical infections may occur in 20% of adults infected with M pneumoniae, suggesting that some degree of immunity may contribute to the failure of clinical symptoms in some instances.
-[1]
+Hospitalization sometimes is necessary, but recovery almost always is complete and without sequelae.
+Studies have indicated that M pneumoniae is second only to Streptococcus pneumoniae (S pneumoniae) as a cause of bacterial pneumonia that requires hospitalization in elderly adults.
+[14] Subclinical infections may occur in 20% of adults infected with M pneumoniae, suggesting that some degree of immunity may contribute to the failure of clinical symptoms in some instances.
+[5]

 Children with sickle cell disease and functional asplenia may be at greater risk for severe respiratory tract disease due to M pneumoniae.
 While reports describe fatal cases of mycoplasmal pneumonia, the overall mortality rate is extremely low, probably less than 0.1%.